RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 $statement->execute();
 ```

-Then fetch all of the data from the executed query and assign it to our `$results` variable.
+Then fetch all of the data from the executed query and assign it to a variable.
+For this example we'll just call it `$results`.

 ```php
 $results = $statement->fetchAll();